 Capture Customer Attention With Visual Content (Videos or Podcasts)

-Visual content like videos or podcasts is a great way to engage customers.
+Visual content like videos or podcasts is a great way to engage the target audience.
 They are likelier to watch or listen to something if it is visually appealing and easy to consume.
 And if you can add a personal touch to your visual content, that’s even better.

-For example, you can create a video series that gives your customers a behind-the-scenes look at your business.
-Or you can launch a podcast that interviews customers and experts in your industry.
+For example, you can create a video series that gives consumers a behind-the-scenes look at your business.
+Or you can launch a podcast that interviews consumers and experts in your industry.
 Whatever you do, ensure it is interesting and informative, so your customers will want to watch or listen.

 A very small number of businesses are using podcasts in their marketing strategy, so it’s a good thing that there is still space for you.
 With Podcast, you can directly engage with your customers and build a relationship with them.
 You can ask for their feedback or interview them about their experience with your product or service.